lagoproject/DMP/DMP.md

 (_Is documentation about the software needed to access the data included?_)
 (_Is it possible to include the relevant software (e.g. in open source code)?_)

-To take advantage of the data published, researchers should use the CORSIKA tools included in the source code and described in the official documentation in section 10, page 121 at https://web.ikp.kit.edu/corsika/usersguide/usersguide.pdf
+To profit from the published data, researchers should use the CORSIKA tools included in the source code and described in the official documentation in section 10, page 121 at https://web.ikp.kit.edu/corsika/usersguide/usersguide.pdf

 #### **Where the data and associated metadata, documentation and code are deposited**.

-As commented above, whole data and metadata will be stored in providers associated to [EGI DataHub, https://datahub.egi.eu](https://datahub.egi.eu) service (reliying in [OneData](https://onedata.org/) technology), while the documentation and code:
+As commented above, data and metadata will be stored in providers associated to [EGI DataHub, https://datahub.egi.eu](https://datahub.egi.eu) service (reliying in [OneData](https://onedata.org/) technology), while the documentation and codes:

 | Data Type | Docs and code URLs |
 |-----------|--------|